usrnatc/finit/README.md

 - comments && styling
 - boilerplate asprintf error message
 - add project command-line flag to allow for initialising project dir structures complete with makefiles (may not be viable for all languages)
+- add command-line flag to allow for choice of c compiler (gcc, clang, ...)